 We will remain a wholly owned subsidiary of Intel until the completion of this offering.
-Immediately following the completion of this offering, Intel will beneficially own all of the outstanding shares of our Class B common stock representing approximately % of the voting power of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of our Class A common stock in full).
+Immediately following the completion of this offering, Intel will beneficially own all of the outstanding shares of our Class B common stock representing approximately 99.4% of the voting power of our common stock (or approximately 99.3% if the underwriters exercise their option to purchase additional shares of our Class A common stock in full).
 Prior to the completion of this offering, we are consummating the following transactions:

-- the legal purchase by us from Intel of 100% of the issued and outstanding equity interests of the Moovit entities, which we completed on May 31, 2022; - the recruitment of certain employees and acquisition of certain assets, in each case, relating to the Mobileye business from Intel, which we have substantially completed as of July 2, 2022;

-- the declaration and payment of a dividend in an aggregate amount of \$336 million to Intel (the "Dividend"), net of \$14 million of cash paid to tax authorities to settle related tax obligations, which we completed on May 12, 2022; the distribution to Intel of a promissory note agreeing to pay Intel an aggregate of \$3.5 billion (the "Dividend Note"), which we completed on April 21, 2022; • the legal entity reorganization of our operations comprising the Mobileye Group business so that they are all under the single parent entity, Mobileye Global Inc., and the filing and effectiveness of our amended and restated certificate of incorporation; and • the execution of the Intercompany Agreements with Intel, whereby, among other matters, Intel will continue to provide certain administrative and operational services, including the supply and license of certain technologies, whereby we will supply Intel with certain technologies, and whereby Intel's and our respective rights, responsibilities and obligations with respect to all tax matters will be governed (including tax liabilities, tax attributes, tax returns and tax audits).
+- the legal purchase by us from Intel of 100% of the issued and outstanding equity interests of the Moovit entities, which we completed on May 31, 2022; - the recruitment of certain employees and acquisition of certain assets, in each case, relating to the Mobileye business from Intel, which we have substantially completed as of July 2, 2022; - the declaration and payment of a dividend in an aggregate amount of \$336 million to Intel (the "Dividend"), net of \$14 million of cash paid to tax authorities to settle related tax obligations, which we completed on May 12, 2022; - the distribution on April 21, 2022 to Intel of a promissory note pursuant to which Cyclops Holdings Corporation, which will be one of our consolidated subsidiaries following the completion of the Reorganization, agreed to pay Intel an aggregate of \$3.5 billion (the "Dividend Note"); - the legal entity reorganization of our operations comprising the Mobileye Group business so that they are all under the single parent entity, Mobileye Global Inc., and the filing and effectiveness of our amended and restated certificate of incorporation; and - the execution of the Intercompany Agreements with Intel, whereby, among other matters, Intel will continue to provide certain administrative and operational services, including the supply and license of certain technologies, whereby we will supply Intel with certain technologies, and whereby Intel's and our respective rights, responsibilities and obligations with respect to all tax matters will be governed (including tax liabilities, tax attributes, tax returns and tax audits).

 We refer to the foregoing transactions we are consummating prior to the completion of this offering collectively as the "Reorganization."
 For further information and descriptions of the transactions in the Reorganization, see "Certain Relationships and Related Party Transactions" and "Unaudited Pro Forma Condensed Combined Financial Information."

-The following organizational chart depicts our ownership structure after the Reorganization: Public Stockholders Public Stockholders Intel % % Mobileye Global Inc. Mobileye Operations Moovit "Mobileye Operations" refers to Cyclops Holdings Corporation, Mobileye B.V. and their consolidated subsidiaries, which are the entities primarily conducting our operations, not including Moovit. - Percentages reflect ownership of Class A and Class B common stock and exclude shares of Class A - 11 common stock issuable upon exercise of stock options and shares of Class A common stock issuable upon vesting of restricted stock units, in each case to be issued under our equity incentive plan upon completion of this offering.
+The following organizational chart depicts our ownership structure after the Reorganization:

+- "Mobileye Operations" refers to Cyclops Holdings Corporation, Mobileye B.V. and their consolidated subsidiaries, which are the entities primarily conducting our operations, not including Moovit. - Percentages reflect ownership of Class A and Class B common stock and exclude shares of Class A common stock issuable upon exercise of stock options and shares of Class A common stock issuable upon vesting of restricted stock units, in each case to be issued under our equity incentive plan upon completion of this offering.